When to start toilet training

 - be prepared for when your little one doesn’t make it to the toilet in time, and don’t scold or punish them

 - teach your child to wash their hands properly after going to the toilet, wash for at least 20 seconds and then dry thoroughly.

 Often your toddler will be dry during the day but still need a nappy at night.
 It’s normal for your child to wet the bed until they are up to five years old – one in ten kids still wet the bed at this age.
 Being dry at night happens at different ages, and often bed-wetting at older ages runs in the family.

 What to do if your child starts wetting or pooing their pants again

-You child may start to wee or poo their pants again – and this quite common if there’s something new like a new baby in the house.
+You child may start to wee or poo their pants again – and this is quite common if there’s something new like a new baby in the house.
 If this happens it’s okay, here are some tips to help:

 - try to understand what caused it

 - change your child in a calm manner.
-This can be difficult, as it can be stressful and frustrating time (see tips below to help you when your child is having trouble with toilet training)
+This can be difficult, as it can be a stressful and frustrating time (see tips below to help you when your child is having trouble with toilet training)

 - remind your child to go to the toilet, as busy kids can forget

 - praise them when they go to the toilet